MK316/Spring2023/DL/DLW07B_PBL.md

 2. Sign in with your Google account.
 3. Click on File > New notebook.

-## Step 2: Write a brief description of strings and integers
+## Step 2: Write a brief description of strings and integers in a text cell

 Before we start the exercises, let's briefly recall what strings and integers are.